ARSkairu/ARSkairu.github.io/README.md

+EMPTY SPACE Profile website
+this website created for the purpose to fill my assignment in University.

 for my website
 (i took example cover layout then edit it up to me) for the navigation tab i am using col-sm-6 to makes the tab horizontally aligned